endoflife-date/endoflife.date/products/salt.md

 > [Salt](https://saltproject.io/index.html) is software to automate the management and configuration of any infrastructure or application at scale.

-Beginning with the 3006 release of Salt, the Salt Project will follow an LTS/STS release strategy.
-Under this strategy, the Salt Project will release one LTS (long-term support) release of Salt per year and one STS (short-term support) release each year.
+Beginning with the 3006 release of Salt, the Salt Project is following an LTS/STS release strategy.
+Under this strategy, there is one long-term support (LTS) and one short-term support (STS) release a year.

+LTS prioritize stability.
+They are released usually in the first 4 months of the year and receive one year of full support, with bug/security fixes, followed by one year of security support.

-LTS prioritize stability, and are supported for 2 years.
-STS releases provide access to newer features in between LTS releases, and are only supported for 6 months.
+STS releases provide access to newer features in between LTS.
+They are released around the midpoint the year and receive three months of full support, with new OS support and bug/security fixes, followed by three months of security support.